bahrus/be-switched/README.md

 > For the power user:  Replace "equals" with "eq" and impress your friends with your prowess using this library.

-In applications that use be-switched frequently, where concerns about clashing with already registered packages in npm isn't a concern, it might make development more productive to utilize a shorter name.
-The best alternative name is probably "turn", and it does seem unlikely to me that the platform would ever add attribute "turn" to the template element, but you never know, I guess.

-This package does provide an alternative name you can use, which seems quite future-proof and succinct:  🎚️ via this [file](https://github.com/bahrus/be-switched/blob/baseline/%F0%9F%8E%9A%EF%B8%8F.ts).

-I think you will agree, looking at that file, how easy it is to define your own name (like "turn", but don't sue me if the platform "turns" on you).

-The remaining examples will use this symbol (🎚️), so please translate that symbol to "be-switched" or "turn" or "switch" in your mind when you see it below.
-Note that on Windows, to select this emoji, type flying window + . and search for "sli".
-It should retain in memory for a while after that once you use it.

 ### Type casting